sfi0zy/guitarix-presets-collection/README.md

 Bright vintage sound with reverb and tremolo.
 Nice choice for old school rock music, blues and experiments with echoes.

-This preset is created for home usage with the notebook and the common speakers or headphones.
+This preset is created for usage with the small speakers or headphones.

 The Deluxe Reverb has no effects loops, so the pedals are plugged before the amp.
 It's not a mistake.
 We use the CryBaby (auto), the Tone Screamer and the Digital Delay and this pedalboard remains unchanged in different presets to make the switches between them more realistic.